 Unlike in the inter-island trade, the carriage of the country's foreign trade counts on the services of foreign-flagged ships.
-The Philippines ranks as the 34th maritime country among the leading flags of registration by deadweight tonnage (UNCTAD Review of Maritime Transport, 2022).
+The Philippines ranks as the 34th maritime country among the leading flags of registration by deadweight tonnage (UNCTAD Review of Maritime Transport,2022).
 The Philippines used to have a higher total deadweight tonnage count which was gradually reduced at the turn of the 21st century.

-The Philippine overseas merchant fleet consisted of 99 registered ships in 2022, 96 of which are under a bareboat charter arrangement.
-In 2012, the fleet consisted of 128 bareboat chartered ships for which a total of Php 62,405,793.20 (USD 1,284,901.58) was collected representing the 4.5 percent withholding tax.
-Consequent to the decline in the number of Philippine-flagged ships ten years later, the tax collected in 2022 drastically dropped to Php 29,014,217.49 (USD\$ 531,439.79).
+In 2022, the Philippine overseas merchant fleet consisted of 99 registered ships, 96 of which are under a bareboat charter arrangement.
+Ten year earlier or in 2012, the fleet consisted of 128 bareboat chartered ships for which a total of Php 62,405,793.20 (USD 1,284,901.58) was collected representing the 4.5 percent withholding tax.
+Consequent to the decline in the number of Philippine-flagged ships ten years later, the tax collected in 2022 drastically dropped to Php 29,014,217.49 (USD 531,439.79).